We are reader-supported. Purchases made through links on our site may earn us a commission. Learn More.

-Godot is likewise only available in English, but there’s the talk of different language integrations in the future.
+Godot is likewise only available in English, but there’s talk of different language integrations in the future.
 It also includes an innovative signature coding language, GDScript, which can help users who aren’t too familiar with C++ make some games right off the bat.

 Unity Pros and Cons

-To make it easier for all of us, I compiled some of the more obvious pros and cons for using both game engines.
+To make it easier for all of us, I compiled some of the more obvious pros and cons of using both game engines.

 - Platform integration: you can easily upload creations to different platforms.
 If you want to get your project out easily and quickly, this is an option for you.

 - Constantly updated: The developers are hard at work updating Godot.
-Since it’s free, this is a pretty cool aspect, so I recommend throwing a few donations dollars their way!
+Since it’s free, this is a pretty cool aspect, so I recommend throwing a few donation dollars their way!